microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Using VS Code settings

-Alternatively, you can configure JDK settings using VS Code setting page.
+Alternatively, you can configure JDK settings using the VS Code Settings editor.
 A common way to do this is [setting the value of the `JAVA_HOME` system environment variable](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) to the install location of the JDK, for example, `C:\Program Files\Java\jdk-13.0.2`.
 Or if you want to configure only VS Code to use the JDK, use the `java.home` setting in [VS Code's User or Workspace settings](/docs/getstarted/settings.md).

 ### Installing a Java Development Kit (JDK)

-When you need intsall a JDK, we recommend you to consider installing from one of these sources:
+When you need install a JDK, we recommend you to consider installing from one of these sources:

 * [Oracle Java SE](https://www.oracle.com/java/technologies/javase-downloads.html)
 * [AdoptOpenJDK](https://adoptopenjdk.net/)